Heading To California To Escape The Cold In Toronto

 Views Of Temecula

 The skies were blue for our visit to Temecula.
 The clear skies brought crisp mornings.
 And hot air balloons in the sky.
 We wished we had booked a hot air balloon ride on our visit.
+We’ve always wanted to give it a try, ever since a friend of ours told us about those Napa Valley Balloons from their vacation.

 The valleys of Temecula were all green from the rains.
 But in the distance we had the continual view of snow capped mountains.
 One day we chased them to get just the right spot for views.